chauhanushka/chauhanushka/README.md

 ## 👀 I’m interested in Design and Web Development.

 * 🚩  I’m doing projects in React and VanillaJS right now.
-Also involved in flutter app development.
+Also involved in Flutter app development.
 * 👾  I’m currently learning Server-side Development with NodeJS, Express and MongoDB.
 * 🎯  Current Goal: Building a complete website including frontend and backend.
 * 🌻  Open to Collaboration.